 - Zerg Rush: One of their primary tactics is to rush Link with numbers alone.

 Powerful knights with protective armor.
-The two, whilst similar, are implied to be separate species.
+The two, while having distinct names in English versions, are implied to be related in the Japanese scripts.

-- An Ax To Grind: Iron Knuckles in Ocarina of Time wield axes as big as they are that take off four hearts (the max Link can have is twenty) per swing.
+- An Axe to Grind: Iron Knuckles in Ocarina of Time wield axes as big as they are that take off four hearts (the max Link can have is twenty) per swing.